dabeaz/cluegen/README.md

 more accurate as it describes both the tool and the thing that you're actually doing.
 Accuracy matters.

+**Q: How do your pronounce and use `cluegen` while live-streaming?**

+A: "Oh.
+Oh.
+I'm totally kludgin it!
+Yes!
+YES!
+YES!!!
+OH!
+MY!
+GOD!!!!!"

 **Q: Who maintains cluegen?**

 A: If you're using it, you do.
 You maintain cluegen.